 Tigers are listed in Appendix I of CITES, which bans all international trade for commercial purposes for all member countries to CITES.
 However, domestic legislation is weak or non-existent in some countries, notably the US, where a TRAFFIC report found the government has no way of knowing how many Tigers there are in captivity, where they are, who owns them, or what happens to their body parts when they die.

 TRAFFIC monitors wildlife markets in Asia and elsewhere, our experts identifying any Tiger parts being traded (there are many fake “Tiger parts” in circulation), and informing the appropriate authorities of required action to curb such trade.

 TRAFFIC also works with enforcement authorities and governments to take action to protect Tigers.
-For example, TRAFFIC India recently provided metal detectors and training to help park guards detect the use of illegal metal snares in Tiger reserves.
+For example, TRAFFIC has provided metal detectors and training to help park guards detect the use of illegal metal snares in Tiger reserves in India.